 The Monroe County Vietnam Veterans Historical Museum is staffed by actual Vietnam Veterans who want to tell their story, in their own words, to this and the next generation.
+(The Monroe County Historical Museum in Monroe also helps staff this site.)
 Packed with artifacts, the volunteer staff will tell their history, give tours and explain their exhibits.

 The museum is located in Norman Heck Park, North Dixie Highway, and named for one of Vietnam's earliest Monroe county casualties.
 Also in the recreational park are era helicopters and plaques to the dead and still missing.
 The vets have placed many markers and monuments throughout the memorial area.
 A rare and moving place dedicating to remembering Monroe county's connection to the Vietnam War.